 The Fund posted a positive investment return of +9.8% for the 12 months to 31 March 2024, against a composite benchmark of +13.1%.
-Whilst underperforming the benchmark is of course not the desired outcome, this is expected to happen from time to time.
+Whilst underperforming the benchmark is of course not the desired outcome, this is expected to happen from time to time over shorterterm time periods.
 Officers and the Committee have reviewed in detail how the portfolio performed, and the background to the performance is clearly understood.